Horse64/core.horse64.org/docs/How to Contribute.md

 1. Be on Linux.

-2. Set up all the core tooling repository directories next to each other in the versions to be tested, including what you plan to release.
+2. Set up the core tooling repository directories next to each other in the versions to be tested, including what you plan to release.